Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Beamforming Design

 For downlink scenario, the spectral efficiency is given by

-where $\textbf{Q}_d[k]$ is the noise covariance matrix for the $k$-th subcarrier.
+where $\mathbf{Q}_d[k]$ is the noise covariance matrix for the $k$-th subcarrier.

-The objective of this design is to construct robust beamformers to provide the uplink UE with acceptable spectral efficiency compared to the downlink UE, given the former is affected by SI.
+The design objective is to construct beamformers that are robust to SI and provide the uplink UE with acceptable spectral efficiency compared to the downlink UE, given that the BS reception of the former is affected by SI.
 We decompose the beamforming design into two phases.
 The first stage maximizes the rate for the uplink user, and the downlink user beamforming is designed in the second stage.
 Starting with the uplink scenario, we adopt a sub-optimal approach in which the zero-forcing constraint is imposed, thereby leading to the following optimization problem:

 We observe that the BS beamformers have to be jointly designed to maximize the beamformed received power and minimize the SI power simultaneously.
-In other terms, the BS beamformers are coupled in the uplink and downlink optimization.
-To cope with this problem, we fix the precoder and solve for the combiner and then fix the combiner and solve for the precoder, and this process will be repeated iteratively until the cost function is maximized.
-This process is also known as Zero-Forcing cyclic maximization and a convergence criterion should be triggered to stop the iterative process.
-The convergence is guaranteed since the cost function is bounded as the beamformers are normalized and the transmit power $\rho$ is constrained.
-Accounting for the Zero-Forcing constraint, the optimization problem has the following generic form
+To cope with the coupling in the uplink and downlink optimization, we fix the precoder and solve for the combiner, and then fix the combiner and solve for the precoder.
+The ZF cyclic maximization process will iterate to maximize the cost function.
+Convergence is guaranteed since the cost function is bounded as the beamformers are normalized and transmit power $\rho$ is constrained.
+The optimization problem is